 - Regulations

 - Public policies for sustainable use of energy

 - Promotion and dissemination

-- Information and evaluation.
+- Information and evaluation

 b) Status of organisation

 Policymaker, regulator and implementation entity

 c) Roles and responsibilities

-Promote energy efficiency and conduct themselves like an organisation of technical character.
+Promote energy efficiency and act as a technical regulator

 d) Covered sectors

 Industry, transport, residential, commercial and services, power, government

 e) Established date

-CONUEE was created from the entry into force of the Law for Sustainable Use of Energy, published on 28 November 2008, which states that all human and material resources of the National Commission for Energy Saving (CONAE) shall be allocated to this new commission.
+CONUEE was created from the entry into force of the Law for Sustainable Use of Energy, published on 28 November, 2008, which states that all human and material resources of the National Commission for Energy Saving (CONAE) shall be allocated to this new Commission.

-f) Number of staff members
+f) Number of staff

 86 employees

-1.4.2.
-Activities for Energy Efficiency Improvement
+1.4.2 Activities on energy efficiency improvement.

-a) Normalisation (standardisation)
+a).
+Normalization (Standardization)

 Standards on energy efficiency have been the most effective mechanism to save energy in Mexico, given that annually more than eight million systems, equipment and products are traded and have to comply with the standard.
-The 18 energy efficiency standards (Official Mexican Standards - NOMs) in 2006 were estimated to generate energy savings of up to 16 065 GWh.
+The 18 energy efficiency standards (Official Mexican Standards - NOM's) in 2006 were estimated to energy savings up 16 065 GWh.

-The activities for the standardisation are:
+The activities for the standardization are: